-Internet, one of the most significant inventions of all time helped us to connect with people using computers and Smartphone.
-The new generation of network IoT (internet of things), connects things with the ability to sense, control and communicate.
-Find out what are the applications of Internet of Things?
+The Internet, one of the most significant inventions of all time, helped us to connect with people using computers and Smartphones.
+The new generation of network IoT (internet of Things), connects things with the ability to sense, control, and communicate.
+Find out what are the applications of the Internet of Things.

 1. Smart Home and Office

 Smart home applications with the use of smart sensors are becoming popular now.
-Any smart device can be configured and connected to the internet and control using simple mobile application.
+Any smart device can be configured and connected to the internet and controlled using a simple mobile application.

 Smart Door access control system

-Smart locks and door access systems are one of the most popular and cost effective solutions of Internet of Things.
+Smart locks and door access systems are one of the most popular and cost-effective solutions of the Internet of Things.
 Smart locks are easy to implement and control using a web interface or Smartphone application.

 Integration with RDIF tags, smart door accessing systems can be securely implemented.
-Users can grant access to the doors using mobile app and lock again once the person leaves the premises.
+Users can grant access to the doors using the mobile app and lock them again once the person leaves the premises.

-Example: a person wants to enter your house while you are not around, you will be able to open the door for that person using Smartphone application.
+For example, if a person wants to enter your house while you are not around, you can open the door for that person using the Smartphone application.

 Smart lighting for home and office

-Smart lighting is one the attractive smart home application using internet of things.
+Smart lighting is one of the attractive smart home applications using the Internet of Things.
 In addition to energy saving, it also enables us to manage effectively.
-Light ambience can be changed using smart hub devices or smart phone app.
+Light ambiance can be changed using smart hub devices or smartphone apps.

-Smart lighting can be configured to respond to voice commands and motion detectors / proximity sensors.
-These sensors will activate the light when someone enters the room or leaving the room.
-Moreover, it can be configured to turn on when the ambient light is below certain threshold (turn on during sun light is low).
+Smart lighting can be configured to respond to voice commands and motion detectors/proximity sensors.
+These sensors will activate the light when someone enters the room or leaves the room.
+Moreover, it can be configured to turn on when the ambient light is below a certain threshold (turn on when sun light is low).

 Automated Gate and garage

-Using smart sensor technology and internet of things, gates and garages can be controlled (operated) conveniently.
+Using smart sensor technology and the Internet of Things, gates and garages can be controlled (operated) conveniently.
 Once you are about to enter the house or after leaving the premises, you may open or close the gate using mobile devices.

 Smart thermostats and humidity controllers

-Smart thermostats are cost effective and convenient smart home solutions which can be controlled using an internet connection and smart hub device (or using Smartphone app).
+Smart thermostats are cost-effective and convenient smart-home solutions that can be controlled using an internet connection and smart hub device (or using a Smartphone app).

 Common sensors for home/office automation: